cupcake-recipes.com

 Preparation Steps

-• In a large bowl, cream together the butter and brown sugar until light and fluffy.
+• In a large mixing bowl, cream together butter and sugar.

-• In a separate bowl, whisk together the flour, baking soda, ginger, cloves, cinnamon, and salt.
+• In a separate mixing bowl, whisk together the flour, baking soda, ginger, cinnamon and cloves.

 Notes